martinovich89/push_swap/README.txt

 My approach has been to take 5 days to think and test (with speculative standard cases) about solutions before deciding which one to use.
 I chose to use something relatively close to the merge sort.
 Didn't know at that time what it was called, but figured out once it was done.
-Overall, this was a very fun project to me, and I'm quite proud having succeeded with my own solution, passing 4/5 performance tests.
+Overall, this was a very fun project to me, and I'm quite proud having succeeded with my self found solution, passing 4/5 performance tests.

 -> To compile :
 $> make